SugarSheriff/readme-generator/README.md

 ![License](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Description
 The Command-Line README Generator is a Node.js application that allows users to quickly generate a professional README.md file for their projects through a command-line interface.
-It prompts the user for various details about the project and populates sections such as Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+It prompts the user for various details about the project and populates sections such as Description, Table of Contents, Installation, Usage, License, Contributing.

 ## Table of Contents
 * [Installation](#installation)